City of Windsor Signature Events

 Open Streets Windsor: Ontario 150 Edition

 Sunday, September 17, 2017

-Open Streets Windsor encourages active transportation, physical activity, community-building initiatives, and provides a chance for local businesses and organizations to participate on the route.
+Open Streets Windsor encourages active transportation, physical activity and community-building initiatives, while also providing a chance for local businesses and organizations to participate on the route.
 The Ontario150 edition of Open Streets Windsor will include an immersive Ontario150 Hub.
 This event is made possible through generous funding from the Ontario 150 Community Celebration Program, through the Government of Ontario

 Canadian Celebration Tulips

 Displayed at Jackson Park, Dieppe Gardens, Coventry Gardens, and more

 The Canada 150 tulip, the official tulip of Canada’s 150th

 anniversary, bears a striking resemblance to our maple leaf flag.
 The National Commission has partnered with the Kingdom of the Netherlands, Home Hardware (exclusive retailer of this special tulip bulb) and Communities in Bloom for distribution of the Canada 150 tulip.
 These tulips were planted in 2016 and will bloom this year in the City of Windsor’s Jackson Park, Dieppe Gardens and Coventry Gardens (to name a few locations).

 Military Anniversaries and Important Dates